kudelskisecurity/nist-lwc-power-analysis/README.md

  - `__init__.py` contains some boilerplate to integrate the attacks to the tool: command line parameters specification, attack entrypoint for the command line tool, and benchmarking hooks
  - `attack.py` contains the general code of the attack
  - additional files contains the code of the model used in the attack

+The `Targets` folder contains the toolchain to build the targets, together with some documentation on how to build them.

+The `benchmark_analysis` folder contains a few scripts based on Matplotlib that generate plot for the results of the benchmarks that can be found in the `benchmarks` folder.

+## Benchmarking

+A tool to benchmark the attacks is available in `benchmark.py`.
+The variables that are benchmarked can be configured in the `__init__.py` file of the attack you want to benchmark.

+The benchmarking tool is run with `python benchmark.py <attack name> <project name> [-n number of attempts per perameter combination]`.
+Benchmark results are stored in `benchmarks/<attack name>-<project name>.benchmark.proj`.